 Specialties collaborate to create an effective treatment plan

-A dermatologist and hematologist/oncologist keep a patient’s cancer in remission.
+A dermatologist and hematologist/oncologist keep a patient’s rare lymphoma in remission.

 For six years I had discolored spots that looked like bruises across my body—on my arms, legs, abdomen and buttocks.
 I knew something was off, but didn’t get a proper diagnosis until a friend recommended I see her dermatologist, Dr. Lindsay Ackerman.

 Dr. Ackerman biopsied my skin and quickly discovered I had cutaneous T-cell lymphoma, a rare type of cancer that starts in the white blood cells and attacks the skin.
 I was shocked and scared and was worried it would spread.
 As Dr. Ackerman talked with me about this diagnosis and the treatment plan, her calm presence and optimism made me feel much better.
 With her help, I was treated and in remission within 15 months.

 I continued to see Dr. Ackerman for regular appointments, which was fortunate when eight years later she found the lymphoma had returned.
 She worked with hematologist/oncologist Dr. Craig Reeder to confirm the diagnosis and develop a treatment plan, and I’m now back in remission.
 I will need UV therapy and topical chemotherapy treatments for the rest of my life, but I can do them from home, so it doesn’t take away from my personal life or my work as a dialysis nurse.

 With this team of physicians behind me, I won’t let cancer stop me from living my life.